-We often use the word none in writing to indicate the absence or lack of something, but is it a singular or plural pronoun?
+We use the word none in writing to indicate the absence or lack of something, but its grammatical usage can be a little tricky.
+Whether none is a singular or plural pronoun is a very common question for writers.

 When is none singular or plural?